 ABOUT DR. ONUMAH

 Dr. Neh Onumah is a board-certified dermatologist and a leading authority on light and laser treatments.
-As co-founder and medical director of Skin of All Color Dermatology, LLC, Dr. Onumah is committed to bringing cutting-edge science and the most advanced dermatologic care to all of her patients.
-She offers a wide range of medical and cosmetic treatments, including skin cancer screenings, hair loss and scalp concerns, nail infections, laser resurfacing, laser hair removal, and anti-aging skin enhancements for all skin types.
+As co-founder and medical director of O Medical and Aesthetics, LLC, Dr. Onumah is committed to bringing cutting-edge science and the most advanced dermatologic care to patients in Princeton, NJ.
+She offers a wide range of medical and cosmetic treatments, including skin cancer screenings, hair loss, and scalp concerns, nail infections, laser resurfacing, laser hair removal, and anti-aging skin enhancements for all skin types.

 It’s time to feel at home in your own skin.